 3(38) investment fiduciaries are responsible, and take legal liability for, choosing and monitoring the investment options in the plan.
 Human Interest will choose and update the funds in the 401(k) plan if the plan sponsor hires them as the 3(38) fiduciary.

 3(21) investment fiduciaries act as co-fiduciaries, whereby Human Interest will provide advice to an employer with respect to funds on a 401(k) investment menu, but the employer will retain the discretion, and legal liability, of accepting or rejecting the advice.

-While you are shopping for a 401(k) for your startup, you may also want to compare mental health benefits for your employees.
+Side bar: While you are shopping for a 401(k) for your startup, you may also want to compare mental health benefits for your employees.
 You may also be interested in our comparison of online insurance companies Haven Life, Ethos, Ladder Insurance and Bestow.
 These companies make it simple to get various levels of life insurance coverage from a few hundred thousand dollars to millions.
 Ok, back to our regular programming.

 Human Interest 401(k) Payroll Integrations